8go/matrix-commander/README.md

                         rooms.
 If you want to print the joined members of all rooms that you are member of, then use the special character '*'.
+  --mxc-to-http MXC_TO_HTTP [MXC_TO_HTTP ...]
+                        Convert one or more matrix content URIs to the corresponding HTTP URLs.
+The MXC URIs to provide look something like this
+                        'mxc://example.com/SomeStrangeUriKey'.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.